vogelino/RxJS-basics/README.md

 #### `interval`
 Creates an observable based on a javascript interval timer.
 Similar as `setInerval` but as method of an Observable.

+#### `switchMap`
+Switches from an observable to another when an event is emitted.
+For instance, if I click on a button, start a timer (we define two observables, subscribe to the first and switchMap to the second).

 ## [Observers](http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#IObserver)
 An observer is a function or an abstraction that subscribes to an observable and will be executed when the observable emits an event.